 Students typically attend one or more of these enrichment classes each school day.
 For most children, specials are a highlight of the school day.

-Grammar School students at Covenant also have the opportunity to participate in the Scrip’s Spelling Bee and National Geographic Geography Bee annually.
+Grammar School students at Covenant also have the opportunity to participate in the Scripp’s Spelling Bee and A Geography Bee annually.

 Clubs & Activities